-- Describe Plate Tectonic Theory and how it relates to the distribution of geologic phenomena - Describe the scientific method and the common tools applied in geology - Recall geophysical properties of the Earth - Describe metamorphism and crustal deformation - Describe sedimentary rocks, geologic time and Earth History - Understand natural and anthropogenic climate change
+- Describe Plate Tectonic Theory and how it relates to the distribution of geologic phenomena; recognize plate boundaries and associated phenomena - Discuss the scientific method and the common tools applied in geology - Recall geophysical properties of the Earth - Distinguish the three major rock groups and relate each to key knowledge of Earth processes and history.

 Attendance: You are expected to come to every traditional class meeting (once per week) and take detailed notes.
+Attendance will be taken via TopHap.
 You will receive credit for class participation via TopHat.
-Lecture powerpoints will not be posted.
 You are expected to check Blackboard at least twice per week.
-In addition, you must complete weekly online assignments via Tophat.
+In addition, you must complete weekly online assignments via Tophat or Blackboard.